hoodiehq-archive/my-first-hoodie/README.md

 Troubleshooting
 -----------------

 You need to have CouchDB run locally.
-Open localhost:5984 to confirm.
-We an own sandboxed instance where all configuration and databases are stored, but the CouchDB prozess needs to be running.
+Open http://localhost:5984 to confirm.
+Every hoodie app has its own sandboxed CouchDB configuration & databases, but we need the couchdb process to be running.

 If things still do not work, try: